Please be ready with your application reference number starting with 'P'. For example P1234567

 The aim is to find potential matches with the applicant's name.
 These matches are compared with police information available in Australian Police records.
 After that, the relevant Australian police agency releases relevant criminal information subject to non-disclosure convictions, or information release policies.

-Individuals and companies can be confident about the authenticity of a police check result if the check has been carried out by an ACIC-accredited provider or Australian police agency.
+Individuals and companies can be confident about the authenticity of a Nationally Coordinated Criminal History Check result if the check has been carried out by an ACIC-accredited provider or Australian police agency.
 Why?
 Because the Australian Criminal Intelligence Commission is responsible for the National Police Checking Service in Australia.

 Once this check is completed and returned, it contains a unique verification number.
 This unique code provides a link to a person's point-in-time check.
 You can use this code to authenticate the validity of the results.